Educational Support

 Educational Support Coordinator & Educational Support Teacher

-“I appreciate the way that Waldorf education weaves stories, art, song, crafting, and movement into the teaching of rich lessons about botany,...
+“I appreciate how Waldorf education weaves stories, art, song, crafting, and movement into teaching rich lessons, connecting children to nature and the...

 Shannon O’Connell